Garfonso/dlinkWebSocketClient/README.md

 Helper function to connect to telnet and extract the token from telnet.
 It seems token changes every day on W115.
 So we can just get it from telnet when needed.

+###### getDeviceInfoFromTelnet
+Helper function to connect to telnet and extract device info from telnet.
+Will return an object with model, mac and hardwareVersion, firmwareVersion, softwareVersion as properties.

 ###### login
 Logs in to the device.
 Will call connect, if not already done.
 Returns promise.